qwer1234abc/StarTrekkers/README.md

 In addition to the games, the platform also offer a social page where players can connect with other fans and share their experiences.
 Whether you're looking for tips and tricks or just want to chat with other fans, our social page is the perfect place to connect with like-minded individuals.
 Additionally, we have an inventory shop where players can purchase exclusive in-game items to enhance their gameplay experience.
 From extra life span or even extra XP, our shop has everything you need to take your game to the next level.

 Finally, with our unique gaming experience, players can engage in one of the games and earn rewards points.
 These points can then be used to climb the ranks of our leaderboard, where players can compete against each other to see who the top players in the community are.
 This is a great way to see how you stack up against other players and to see who the top players in the community are.
-Additionally, we have a mode page that enables users to switch between day and night mode, which can be adjusted to their preferences.
+Additionally, we have a mode page that enables users to switch between light and dark mode, which can be adjusted to their preferences.
 This allows players to fully immerse themselves in the game's environment and to enhance the overall experience.

 Overall, Star Trekker is the perfect destination for all Star Trek fans.
 With its wide range of features and its engaging gameplay, it offers an experience that is truly out of this world.